 The first three follow the now-familiar form.
-Filealloc (5021) scans the file table for an unreferenced file (f->ref == 0) and returns a new reference; filedup (5039) increments the reference count; and fileclose (5052) decrements it.
+Filealloc (5225) scans the file table for an unreferenced file (f->ref == 0) and returns a new reference; filedup (5252) increments the reference count; and fileclose (5264) decrements it.
 When a file's reference count reaches zero, fileclose releases the underlying pipe or inode, according to the type.

 The functions filestat, fileread, and filewrite implement the stat, read, and write operations on files.
-Filestat (5079) is only allowed on inodes and calls stati.
+Filestat (5302) is only allowed on inodes and calls stati.
 Fileread and filewrite check that the operation is allowed by the open mode and then pass the call through to either the pipe or inode implementation.
-If the file represents an inode, fileread and filewrite use the i/o offset as the offset for the operation and then advance it (5112-5113, 5165-5166).
+If the file represents an inode, fileread and filewrite use the i/o offset as the offset for the operation and then advance it (5325-5326, 5365-5366).
 Pipes have no concept of offset.
-Recall that the inode functions require the caller to handle locking (5082-5084, 5111-5114, 5164-5178).
-The inode locking has the convenient side effect that the read and write offsets are updated atomically, so that multiple writing to the same file simultaneously cannot overwrite each other's data, though their writes may end up interlaced.
+Recall that the inode functions require the caller to handle locking (5305-5307, 5324-5327, 5364-5378).
+The inode locking has the convenient side effect that the read and write offsets are updated atomically, so that multiple writing to the same file simultaneously skipelem+code ilock+code nameiparent+code namex+code dirlookup+code struct file+code open+code dup+code fork+code ftable+code filealloc+code filedup+code fileclose+code fileread+code filewrite+code filedup+code fileclose+code filestat+code fileread+code filewrite+code stat+code read+code write+code stati+code cannot overwrite each other's data, though their writes may end up interlaced.